 The major, which is not open to advanced native speakers due to the limited number of advanced courses, begins with language work and a writing-intensive introduction to important issues in East Asian culture, proceeds through advanced coursework in language and culture, classical and modern (including a semester or year abroad), and culminates in a Senior Seminar paper or Senior Honors Thesis on a topic of the student’s interest within the area of Chinese cultural studies.

 In addition to courses offered by this department, a wide variety of Asian studies courses are available through other departments.
 It is highly recommended that Chinese majors fulfill half of their core history requirement by taking at least one course in Chinese history.
-Beyond that, China-related courses are offered in Economics, Government, International Affairs, Theology, and other fields.
+Beyond that, China-related courses are offered in Economics, Government, International Affairs, Theology and Religious Studies, and other fields.
 These can serve as free electives or can in some cases fulfill core requirements.
 Finally, such outside courses can often be counted toward an Asian Studies certificate for interested students.
 Students should seek help from their department advisors in developing a well-integrated academic program built around their interests and drawing upon this rich variety of resources.
 Courses taken abroad that are taught in English do not count toward the major or minor.

 Requirements for the A.B. in Chinese